NRowe1/NicholasRowe-T2A2/readme.md

 ## R4
 ### Identify and discuss the key functionalities and benefits of an ORM

+An ORM simplifies database interactions by abstracting away SQL complexities, mapping object-oriented models to relational databases.

+It streamlines database schema management, and provides tools for data validation and type conversion.
+ORM libraries optimize performance with lazy loading and query caching while promoting the object-oriented programming paradigm.

+They facilitate rapid application development by minimizing low-level database tasks, allowing developers to focus on business logic.

+Overall, ORMs enhance code quality, developer productivity, and the development of scalable, maintainable applications.

 ## R5
 ### Document all endpoints for your API

+Most of my endpoints were all GET and POST methods

+To keep my code consistent I kept the same URL's with all controllers but changed the names in relation to what data needs to be found.

+Integer and string were used with all JSON - POST methods.

+I did yuse a date and time module for the games table.

 ## R6
 ### An ERD for your app